Marc02130/frontierodyssey/README.md

 └── README.md

 Database Schema
-The database is managed in Supabase’s public schema, integrated with auth.users for authentication.
+The database is managed in Supabase's public schema, integrated with auth.users for authentication.
 The schema is split into two migration files for clarity:
 Schema (supabase/migrations/000001_frontier_odyssey_schema.sql)

 Tables: